dtcenter/MET/met/docs/Users_Guide/mode.rst

 Resolving objects
 ~~~~~~~~~~~~~~~~~

-The process used for resolving objects in a raw data field is called convolution thresholding.
+The process used for resolving objects in a raw data field is called *convolution thresholding*.
 The raw data field is first convolved with a simple filter function as follows:

 .. math:: C(x,y)=\sum_{u, v}\phi(u,v)\ f(x-u, y-v)